valyuscha/meetings-calendar/README.md

 # Calendar of meetings
 This app is created for office work.
 It creates the schedule of office meetings.

+### Project start instruction:
+First of all you need to clone this repository on your computer.
+Then you need to write `npm install` in your terminal.
+That's all.
+Now you can write `npm run start` or `npm start` in your terminal and then the website would be opened.

 ### Instructions for using the web app:
 1. When you load project at first time you can see calendar page with empty table.
 1. You can create new meeting by clicking `New event+` button.
 Then you will see form which helps to create new event.
 Notice that you cannot create new meeting which has no name and/or no one participant.